Document Organizer Checklist for Investors

 This is where most investors have gaps.
 A tax lot is a record of a specific purchase — date, number of shares, price paid, and commissions.
 You need this to calculate gains or losses accurately, especially if you use specific identification (choosing which shares to sell for tax optimization).

 Covered securities (stocks acquired after January 1, 2011; mutual funds after January 1, 2012; bonds and options after January 1, 2014) have broker-reported basis.
-But covered doesn't mean correct.
-The practical antidote: verify broker-reported cost basis against your personal records for any position exceeding $10,000 in proceeds.
+But covered doesn’t mean correct.
+The real play: verify broker-reported cost basis against your personal records for any position exceeding $10,000 in proceeds.

 For non-covered securities, you are the sole recordkeeper.
 If you inherited shares from a parent who bought them in 1995, and you have no purchase records, reconstructing basis becomes an expensive, uncertain exercise.

-The durable lesson: cost basis records should be retained for the life of the position plus 3 years after the tax year in which you sell — not 3 years from purchase.
+The lesson worth internalizing: cost basis records should be retained for the life of the position plus 3 years after the tax year in which you sell — not 3 years from purchase.

 The point is: beneficiary designations on retirement accounts override your will.
 If you named an ex-spouse as beneficiary on your IRA in 2015 and never updated it, that designation controls — regardless of what your 2024 will says.
 This is the single most common estate planning failure, and it’s entirely a document organization problem.